UI Automation Support for the CheckBox Control Type

 A check box is an object used to indicate a state that users can interact with to cycle through that state.
 Check boxes either present a binary (Yes/No), (On/Off), or tertiary (On, Off, Indeterminate) option to the user.

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the CheckBox control type.
-The UI Automation requirements apply to all check box controls, whether Microsoft Windows Presentation Foundation (WPF), Microsoft Win32, or Windows Forms.
+The UI Automation requirements apply to all check box controls, whether Windows Presentation Foundation (WPF), Win32, or Windows Forms.

 The following table depicts the control view and the content view of the UI Automation tree that pertains to check box controls and describes what can be contained in each view.
-For more information about the UI Automation tree, see UI Automation Tree Overview.
+For more information on the UI Automation tree, see UI Automation Tree Overview.

 |Control View||Content View|